 Parameters are grouped according to section categories in the solid.ini configuration file.
-The parameters related to the IBM solidDB in-memory database are stored into the [MME] section of the configuration file.
+The parameters related to the solidDB In-memory Database are stored into the [MME] section of the configuration file.
 Additionally one parameter, DefaultStoreIsMemory, is stored into the [General] section.

-You can change configuration parameters in either by manually editing the solid.ini configuration file or by entering the following command in IBM solidDB SQL Editor:
+You can change configuration parameters in either by manually editing the solid.ini configuration file or by entering the following command in solidDB SQL Editor (or in SolidConsole):

-ADMIN COMMAND 'parameter section name.param name=value'
+ADMIN COMMAND 'parameter section_name.param_name=value'